rzsunnah/Oracle_Cloud_Projects/Disaster Recovery (DR) Solutions/README.md

 # Disaster Recovery (DR) Solutions

---
-In this project, I designed and implemented a Disaster Recovery (DR) Solution using Oracle Cloud Infrastructure (OCI) for several customers to ensure business continuity and high availability for mission-critical applications and data.
-The solution leverages automated backups, data replication, and failover strategies to recover from any potential disruptions, minimizing downtime and data loss.
+**In this project, I designed and implemented a Disaster Recovery (DR) Solution using Oracle Cloud Infrastructure (OCI) for several customers to ensure business continuity and high availability for mission-critical applications and data.
+The solution leverages automated backups, data replication, and failover strategies to recover from any potential disruptions, minimizing downtime and data loss.**

---
-🔹 Key Achievements
+🔹 **Key Achievements**

 ✅ Successfully implemented DR for mission-critical workloads.